KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 ### Update Configuration Codes And Re-Apply

-We can add the Kusion provided built-in dependency in the `dev/kcl.mod`, so that we can use the `MySQL` module in the configuration codes.
+We can add the Kusion-provided built-in dependency in the `dev/kcl.mod`, so that we can use the `MySQL` module in the configuration codes.

 ```shell
 [package]